cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ## Check Install

-To check that it's been installed and that it's working with Apache2, we can create a small PHP file in our web document root.
+Next we check that PHP has been installed and that it's working with Apache2.
+We can create a small PHP file in our web document root.
-To do that,
-we ``cd`` to the ``/var/www/html/`` directory and create a file called **info.php**:
+To do that, we `cd` to the document root, `/var/www/html/`, and create a file called **info.php**:

 ```
 cd /var/www/html/
 sudo nano info.php
 ```

-In that file,
-add the following text,
-then save and close the file:
+In that file, add the following text, then save and close the file:

 ```
 <?php